-The Authority makes an employer contribution to the Firefighters Pension Scheme of 37.3 per cent of pensionable pay (1992 Scheme), 27.4 per cent of pensionable pay (2006 Scheme), 37.3 per cent of pensionable pay (2006 Retained Modified Scheme), 28.8 per cent of pensionable pay (2015 Scheme), and 17.4 per cent of pensionable pay (LGPS Scheme).
+The Authority makes an employer contribution to the Firefighters Pension Scheme of 28.8 per cent of pensionable pay (2015 Scheme), and 17.4 per cent of pensionable pay (LGPS Scheme).

-The employee contributes of between 11 per cent and 17 per cent of pensionable pay (1992 Scheme), 8.5 per cent and 12.5 per cent of pensionable pay (2006 Scheme), 11 per cent and 17 per cent of pensionable pay (2006 Retained Modified Scheme), 11 per cent and 14.5 per cent of pensionable pay (2015 Scheme) and 5.5 per cent and 12.5 per cent of pensionable pay (LGPS Scheme).
+The employee contributes of between 11 per cent and 14.5 per cent of pensionable pay (2015 Scheme) and 5.5 per cent and 12.5 per cent of pensionable pay (LGPS Scheme).

-The Authority is obliged to publish its adopted pension discretions for the Firefighters' Pension Schemes and Local Government Pension Scheme, and the

-Authority's current policies in respect of discretionary payments are detailed on the external website.
+The Authority is obliged to publish its adopted pension discretions for the Firefighters' Pension Schemes and Local Government Pension Scheme, and the Authority's current policies in respect of discretionary payments are detailed on the external website.